SeanKilleen/seankilleen.github.io/_posts/2022-06-26-announcing-net-oss-survey-results.md

 > * Setup a 503.c3 if you can, there are online websites for setting it up.
 > * With money comes expectations and obligations, which might not drive maintainer motivation and happiness in the right direction.

-Based on this feedback, I've created an initial impact map (reminder: I'd love your feedback in the comments on additional items we could add!)
+Based on this feedback, I've created [an initial impact map](https://atlas.mindmup.com/seankilleen/_net_oss_improved_funding_monetary_support/index.html) (reminder: I'd love your feedback in the comments on additional items we could add!).

 <iframe src="https://atlas.mindmup.com/seankilleen/_net_oss_improved_funding_monetary_support/index.html" width="100%" height="1000"></iframe>